Cross-Curricular School Trip To Paris

 The beautiful Gothic Cathedral of Notre Dame was completed in 1345, badly damaged in the Revolution, and restored in the 19th century.
 You can climb the 387 stone steps of the south tower up to the famous bell tolled by the fictional Quasimodo, in Victor Hugo’s 1831 Notre-Dame de Paris.
 (An entrance fee applies to climb the steps).

 As well as housing the largest collection of modern and contemporary art in Europe, the Centre Pompidou’s unique design allows students to explore the presentation of art and also gives them an opportunity to broaden their own influences.
 Set in the Beaubourg area, the external architecture draws crowds of visitors in its own right.
+Please note: Morning guided visits only for students during 2019 due to renovation works.

 Tip: Pre-booking is compulsory for groups